Frequently Asked Questions

 Tout le personnel est certifié RCR.
 Tout le personnel âgé de 18 ans et plus doit fournir une vérification de casier judiciaire avant les camps.

-Before the start of summer, all of our animators participate in staff training on a wide variety of subjects.
-Common topics include risk management, first aid and emergency procedures, bullying prevention, group dynamics, managing camper behavior and preparing to teach activities.
-Ongoing training and coaching by more experienced supervisors and leaders occurs throughout the summer.
+Before the start of the summer, all of our counsellors participate in comprehensive staff training covering a wide range of topics.
+These include risk management, first aid and emergency procedures, bullying prevention, group dynamics, behaviour management, as well as activity planning and facilitation.

 Yes, it is the main priority of our counselors to ensure that each camper is with their group and well integrated into the camp lifestyle.
 Our counselors accompany their groups wherever they need to go throughout the day.